Use Teams chat in Customer Service

 Join a chat

 As an agent, you can view and easily join chats that are connected to a record you have write access to, even if you weren’t originally a participant in the chat.
-Some scenarios where this can be useful include:
+Some scenarios where this feature can be useful include:

 - Case escalations: If a case needs attention from someone with specific knowledge, the subject-matter expert who reviews it can participate in the relevant conversations.